wxWidgets/wxWidgets/docs/base/readme.txt

 --------------------------------------

- wxBase can be compiled and used under Win32, mostly any modern Unix system (including OS X), VMS and BeOS (this release couldn't be tested under these platforms so you might encounter some problems but they should be easy to solve -- please contact us in this case!)
+ wxBase can be compiled and used under Win32, mostly any modern Unix system (including macOS), VMS and BeOS (this release couldn't be tested under these platforms so you might encounter some problems but they should be easy to solve -- please contact us in this case!)